ToeKneeJin/Online-Store-Page/README.md

 #### Shopping Cart page

 * As an authenticated user, I can click the "Cart" link on the navigation bar to visit my shopping cart.
-  * See the wireframes section for details about the Shopping Cart page.
   * Route `/cart` accesses my Shopping Cart page.
   * The Shopping Cart page displays the quantity, name, price and extended price (qty * price) of each item in my cart.
   * The Shopping Cart page also displays the subtotal, tax, and total value of the all items in my cart.